 Photographs by Matthew Septimus

-Like everyone else in our image-obsessed era, neo-Nazis want to make a good impression.
-So when a coalition of white nationalist groups announced plans to convene on Charlottesville this summer, the hipper racists among them were full of helpful fashion TIPS.
-Baggy white sheets and ill-fitting arm bands were out; muscular arms and tight tees were in.
-In a post for his now-shuttered hate site Daily Stormer, editor Andrew Anglin urged his followers to look hip, sexy, and dangerous, dispensing fashion do’s and don’ts as detailed as anything we’ve seen in GQ.
+Like everyone else in our image-obsessed era, neo-Nazis strive to make a good impression.
+So when a coalition of white nationalist groups announced plans to convene on Charlottesville last summer, the hipper racists among them were full of helpful fashion tips.
+Baggy white sheets and ill-fitting arm bands were out; muscular arms and tight T’s were in.
+In a blog post for his now-shuttered neo-Nazi site Daily Stormer, editor Andrew Anglin urged his followers to look “hip, sexy, and dangerous,” dispensing fashion do’s and don’ts more detailed than anything we’ve seen in GQ.

 On August 11 and 12, hundreds of Daily Stormer followers heeded Anglin’s call.
 The quad at UVA was filled with a sea of youthful Trumpian mini-me’s in khakis and crisp, white polos—like a convention of Gap sales associates.

 Their efforts did not go unnoticed.
 “Without the sartorial trappings of mainstream respectability,” wrote Elena Sheppard in Nylon, “their ideas would be tossed aside as the ramblings of a radical few.
 Dressed like everyone, their philosophy… feels more dangerous because it feels sinisterly familiar.”
 Robin Givhan of the Washington Post noted that American style has always been dominated by the disadvantaged—blacks, Jews, and gays—and called for the industry to resist the Alt-Right’s appropriations.